ElectronicControlsDesign/LoginDialog/README.md

 application configuration utility we will create.

 The login dialog is fairly simple in concept and much like many other login dialogs you’ve likely encountered.
+For example, it will contain an Ok and Cancel button.
 Here are a few places it diverges from what you might otherwise expect.

 The username is a drop down of pre-configured usernames read from a SQLite database.